 Getting Out of the City

 If you’re looking to venture out of Coruña, both the bus and train stations are accessible from the city center.
-Within the province, Betanzos’s stone city center is worth a visit, and the cathedral of Santiago de Compostela and its city center is a must from those interested in religious sites.
+Within the province, Betanzos is worth a visit, and the cathedral of Santiago de Compostela and its city center are a must from those interested in religious sites.